-- □ Act as a responsible and contributing citizen and employee. - □ Apply appropriate academic and technical skills. - □ Communicate clearly and effectively and with reason. - Demonstrate creativity and innovation. - $\hfill\square$ Employ valid and reliable research strategies. - Utilize critical thinking to make sense of problems and persevere in solving them. - □ Use technology to enhance productivity. - □ Work productively in teams while using cultural global competence.
+- □ Act as a responsible and contributing citizen and employee. - □ Apply appropriate academic and technical skills. - □ Communicate clearly and effectively and with reason. - □ Consider the environmental social and economics impacts of decisions. - Demonstrate creativity and innovation. - □ Employ valid and reliable research strategies. - Utilize critical thinking to make sense of problems and persevere in solving them. - □ Use technology to enhance productivity. - □ Work productively in teams while using cultural global competence.